metallb/metallb-operator/README.md

 ## Installation

-To install the Metallb Operator using a prebuilt image, run:
+To install the MetalLB Operator using a prebuilt image, run:

 ```shell
 make deploy